ebanner/Learning/README.md

 ## What is this?

 I like to learn/understand/demystify certain things.
-In the process of this, I will often generate some artifacts like a diagram, code, or a video.
+In the process of this, I will often generate some artifacts like a diagram, code, a video, etc.

 This is a place for me to collect those things.